AshanMaduwantha/Travel-Website/README.md

-# 🌍 Responsive Traveling Website Template
+# 🌍 Responsive Traveling Website

-This fully responsive traveling website template built from scratch using **HTML, CSS, GSAP, and JavaScript**.
+This fully responsive traveling website template is built from scratch using **HTML, CSS, GSAP, and JavaScript**.
 The website is designed with a **modern UI/UX** and optimized for seamless user experience across all devices.

 ## ✨ Features